mperezfuster/gpdb/gpdb-doc/markdown/install_guide/migrate-linux.html.md

 python upgrade_check.py precheck-table --out table.out
 ```

-Examine the output files to identify which indexes and range-partitioned tables are affected by the `glibc` GNU C Library Changes.
+Examine the output files to identify which indexes and range-partitioned tables are affected by the `glibc` GNU C library changes.
 The provided information will help you estimate the amount of work required during the upgrade process, as well as the space requirements.

 #### <a id="upgrade"></a>Perform the Upgrade